mrc-ide/individual/joss/paper.md

 A variable represents an attribute of each individual in the model.
-While many variables will be dynamically updated throughout a simulation, they can also remain constant. `individual` currently provides variables for categorical, integer-based and Real-valued attributes.
-Example model variables could include an individual's infection state, age or level of immune response.
+While many variables will be dynamically updated throughout a simulation, they can also remain constant. `individual` currently provides a variety variables for suited for modelling seperate aspects of the model.
+Examples might include a categorical variable specifying each individual's health status, a Real valued variable giving their level of immune response, or an integer variable giving their position on a spatial network.

 Variables expose methods for creating cohorts.
 Users can define cohorts by selecting ranges of attribute values, or combining other cohorts